davidlirving/kaldi-alveo-digits/README.md

 --use-energy=false
 ```

 Finally, use `run.sh` to start running Kaldi on the prepared data.
+Sort through the log if there are any problems.

+### ArchLinux Specific
+You make need alias `/usr/bin/python` to `/usr/bin/python23`.